tetratelabs/func-e/USAGE.md

 `$FUNC_E_DATA_HOME/envoy-versions/1.38.0`, if not already present.
 You may also use minor version, such as `func-e use 1.38`.

+`$ENVOY_PATH` runs a custom Envoy binary, skipping version resolution and download.
+This is useful for validating pre-release or feature branch builds.

 You may want to override `$ENVOY_VERSIONS_URL` to supply custom builds or otherwise control the source of Envoy binaries.
 When overriding, validate your JSON first: https://archive.tetratelabs.io/release-versions-schema.json